 Do you have a dental emergency plan in place?
-If not, we’re ready to give you an easy one: just call Cooper Owens DDS.
-Severe toothaches, cracked teeth, and even knocked out teeth can happen when you least expect them.
+If not, we’re ready to give you an easy one: just call Dr. Cooper Owens.
+Severe toothaches, cracked teeth, and even knocked-out teeth can happen when you least expect them to.
 With us, the fast, professional help you need is just a phone call away.
-When you reach out to us, we’ll work you into our schedule so we’re able to see you without delay and get to work fixing your problem.
-One of the unique aspects of our dental office is we answer our phones 24/7 and are always available for our patients to provide top-notch emergency dentistry in Geneva, OH.
+When you reach out to us, we’ll work you into our schedule so we’re able to see you without delay and get to work on fixing your problem.
+One of the unique aspects of our dental office is we answer our phones 24/7 and are always available for our patients to provide top-notch emergency dentistry in Geneva!

-Why Choose Cooper Owens DDS for Emergency Dentistry?
+Why Choose Cooper Owens, DDS for Emergency Dental Care?

 - Same-Day Appointments Available